 My husband and I often talk about the lessons we want to teach our children and how we can assist them in life while also raising them to be financially responsible adults.
 One thing that comes up quite often is our desire to build generational wealth.

-Why Does Generational Wealth Matter?
+Why Is Generational Wealth Important?

 Wealth gives you more options in life.

-You have more freedom to think and live the life you want when you don’t have to worry about paying your bills or whether you can afford to quit a job that doesn’t fulfill you.
+Generational wealth is important because you have more freedom to think and live the life you want when you don’t have to worry about paying your bills or whether you can afford to quit a job that doesn’t fulfill you.

 But why should you care about passing down wealth to the next generation?
 Many people have experienced feeling forced to do things or work a job because they need the money.